-RPT-Fitch affirms Gothaer's IFS at 'A'; outlook stable
+RPT-Fitch Affirms Gothaer's IFS at 'A'; Outlook Stable

 (Repeat for additional subscribers)

 Fitch Ratings has affirmed Gothaer Allgemeine Versicherung AG's (GA) and Gothaer Lebensversicherung AG's (GL) Insurer Financial Strength (IFS) ratings at 'A' and Long-term Issuer Default Ratings (IDR) at 'A-'.
-The Outlooks on the ratings are Stable.
+The Outlook on the ratings is Stable.
 Fitch has also affirmed GA's EUR250m subordinated debt at 'BBB'.

 KEY RATING DRIVERS

-The affirmation reflects Gothaer group's (GG) strong and resilient capitalisation, well diversified group structure and Fitch's expectations that Gothaer's investment return and profitability have improved as of end-2012.
-Fitch expects GG's capitalisation to have strengthened in 2012.
-At-end 2011, GG reported a regulatory solvency margin of 155% and the agency expects an increase for end-2012.
-Fitch views GG's capitalisation as adequate for its ratings.
+The affirmation reflects Gothaer group's (GG) strong and resilient capitalisation, well-diversified group structure and Fitch's expectations that GG's 2013 investment income and net profit will be maintained close to the improved 2012 level.

-Fitch considers GL and GA as core to, and fully integrated with GG, as they have the same brand, management and distribution channels, as well as similar clients and back-office operations.
-The ratings reflect the group's robust capitalisation, strong business position and well-developed risk management, which are partly offset by competitive German market conditions and GG's investment portfolio, which tends to show more volatility.
-However, investment returns and unrealised capital gains are expected to have shown strong performance during 2012.
+At-end 2012, GG reported a regulatory solvency margin of 187% (2011: 155%) and the agency expects the improved capitalisation to be maintained or only slightly decrease in 2013.
+Fitch considers GG's capital as supportive of its ratings based on Fitch's internal risk-adjusted capital assessment.

-Gothaer reported a GIIPS sovereign exposure of EUR1.6bn and a subordinated debt exposure of EUR1.2bn at end-2011, which amounted to 6.9% and 5.2%, respectively, of total investments.
-Fitch notes that Gothaer's GIIPS sovereign exposure was higher than the German market average.
-Fitch expects that the investment mix will not have shown significant changes at end-2012.
+Fitch considers GL and GA as core to, and fully integrated with GG, as they have the same brand, management and distribution channels, as well as similar clients and back-office operations and shared services with other group companies.
+The ratings reflect GG's strong business position and well-developed risk management, which are partly offset by competitive German market conditions and GG's investment portfolio, which tends to show more volatility.
+However, investment returns and unrealised capital gains were strong during 2012.
+In line with an increased market interest rate, Fitch expects unrealised capital gains for GG to have declined during 2013.

-Fitch expects that the 2013 German floods will have a relatively low impact on Gothaer's net loss ratio.
-Furthermore, Fitch regards GA's re-insurance cover as effective protection against this claims event.
+GG's asset duration is shorter than the market average, which would be a benefit if interest rates increased further.
+However, in a persisting low interest rate environment it would put pressure on GG's total return.
+GG reported GIIPS sovereign exposure of EUR1.8bn and subordinated debt exposure of EUR1.2bn at end-2012, which amounted to 6.8% and 4.8%, respectively, of total investments (market values).
+GG's GIIPS sovereign exposure was higher than the German market average.
+Fitch expects that GG further reduced its subordinated debt exposure in 2013.

-GA's net combined ratio was 97.1% in 2011 and better than the German market of 98.9%.
-Fitch expects that GA's net combined ratio will have been stable or slightly weaker in 2012.
-GL reported growth in new business volume of 16.2% in 2011 which was above-market-average of 6.4%.
-For 2012 Fitch expects GL's new business growth to have exceeded the market average.
-Gothaer reported a net income of EUR85.2m in 2011.
-Fitch expects a slight improvement in reported net income for 2012.
+Fitch expects an increase in GG's net combined ratio for 2013 to above 100% due to catastrophe-related claims activity throughout the year.
+This would be roughly in line with the market, for which Fitch estimates a combined ratio of 99% (2012: 96.3%).
+For 2012 GA reported a net combined ratio of 97.5%.

 RATING SENSITIVITIES

-Key rating triggers for an upgrade include significant improvement in GG's underwriting and bottom-line profitability, a strong increase in its regulatory solvency margin, and a de-risked investment mix in terms of exposure to GIIPS sovereign and subordinated debt.
+Key rating triggers for an upgrade include an improved level of profitability in the life and investment operations with group return on equity maintained above 7.5% on a sustained basis.
+GG would also need to maintain a regulatory solvency margin of at least 165%, and further de-risk its investment exposure to peripheral European sovereigns and subordinated debt.

 Key rating triggers for a downgrade include a decline in capitalisation (the regulatory solvency margin falling below 130%), a weakening of GG's market position and a net combined ratio of above 105%.

-Gothaer is a mutual insurance group, which generated GWP of EUR4.1bn (2010: EUR4.0bn) in 2011, making it one of the larger German mid-sized insurance groups.
-Gothaer focuses on private customers and small- and medium-sized enterprises.
-Products are distributed via tied agents and independent financial advisors and, to a small degree, through co-operating banks.
-With GWP of EUR1.4bn, GA is Gothaer's main non-life insurer.
+GG is a mutual insurance group, which generated gross written premiums (GWP) of EUR4.2bn in 2012, making it one of the larger German mid-sized insurance groups.
+GG focuses on private customers and small- and medium-sized enterprises.
+Products are distributed via tied agents and independent financial advisors and, to a limited degree, through co-operating banks.
+With GWP of EUR1.5bn, GA is GG's main non-life insurer.
 The life segment consists mainly of GL (GWP: EUR1.1bn).
 The health insurer, Gothaer Krankenversicherung AG, constitutes the third group segment with GWP of EUR0.9bn.